nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 ```

-### 2.4 Missing Data
+### 2.5 Missing Data
 Some objects do not have light curves in all bands.
-Some ML algorithms can handle mising data, but not all, so intentional and sensible to handle this missing data up front.
+Some ML algorithms can handle mising data, but not all, so we try to do something intentional and sensible to handle this missing data up front.

-There are two options here
+There are two options here:
 1) We will add light curves with zero flux and err values for the missing data.
-SKtime does not like NaNs, so we chose zeros.
+SKtime does not like NaNs, so we choose zeros.
+This option has the benefit of including more bands and therefore more information, but the drawback of having some objects have bands with entire arrays of zeros.
-2) Remove bands which have less data from all objects so that there are no objects with missing data
+2) Remove bands which have less data from all objects so that there are no objects with missing data.
+This has the benefit of less zeros, but the disadvantage of throwing away some information for the few objects which do have light curves in the bands which will be removed.

-Functions are inlcuded for both options (for now)
+Functions are inlcuded for both options.

 ```{code-cell} ipython3
 def make_zero_light_curve(oid, band, label):